 You might be surprised how many people are looking for others to live with, not just as housemates but as long-term friends who back each other up.
 The examples and resources below can show you how.
 ICmatch can help you figure out who to join up with for metro shared housing.

-Steps to find working housemates & rent together
+Steps to find urban housemates & rent together

 - Define a common interest as a first step.
 For example, do you want an IC of all singles without children so that you can entertain with late parties and alcohol?
 Are you seeking a group in similar and complementary professions?
 Do you want diversity of age or a specific age range?
 Do you want to hire for cooking and housekeeping or share those chores?

 - Find new recruits thru personal and professional networks.
 Inviting those interested to create a profile with ICmatch.org can help you identify whether potential members that have a common purpose, lifestyle, or values.
 Unlike shared housing host companies, ICmatch focuses on finding compatible people first, then together finding housing.
 This has advantages over joining a group that you may or may not be compatible with.

 - Decide who will manage bills and other responsibilities that maintain the residence long term.
 Prominently display house rules, including how group decisions are made, timing of regular meetings, and how chores are assigned.
 Keep a record of decisions made and who agreed to implement a decision.